 Most developers claim that the type of device doesn’t matter in visual testing.
 But what if it does?
 Can you expect similar outcomes after performing a visual test on real devices and emulators?
 Certainly not!
 The debate for Emulators vs Simulators vs Real Devices continues but real devices on the cloud certainly take the cake.

-Strict deadlines may not allow you to test your application on both device types, though it has its merits.
+Strict deadlines may not allow you to test your application on both device types, though it has merits.
 Visual testing on simulators and emulators eliminates the cost of maintaining a device lab.
 But that can’t be the only reason to rule out visual testing on a real device cloud.
-Testers cannot perform quality checks on texting or voice commands features with emulators.
+Testers cannot perform quality checks on emulator texting or voice command features.